You want to become a freelance writer.

 Unfortunately I also received sad messages from flailing freelance writers about the impossibility of getting good clients.
 (If you believe this, see below: “Avoid companies which advertise for writers.”)

 Listen up.
-You can make more as a freelancer than you can at a day job, but building a lucrative six-figure income as a freelancer takes experience.
+You can make more as a freelancer than you can at a day job, but building a lucrative six-figure income as a freelancer takes experience, considerable effort, and time.

 Real-world tip: be aware that as a freelance writer, you’re a keyboard for hire.